Education Licensure Programs

 Lifelong learning: Education is a field that constantly evolves, and earning a middle/secondary education degree is just the beginning of your learning journey.
 As an educator, you will have access to ongoing professional development opportunities, allowing you to stay updated with the latest teaching methods, technologies, and educational research.

-Content areas History, English, Biology, Chemistry, Math, General Science, and Technology/Engineering
+Content areas History, English, Biology, Chemistry, Math, General Science, and Technology/Engineering.
+Please refer to the link associated with your area of interest/content area for more information.

 History